 A. Yes.
 HHMI investigators are eligible to apply for RPA, provided they are able to commit 6 person months (i.e., the equivalent of 50% effort on for a full-year appointment, 66.67% on a 9-month appointment, or 100% on a 6-month appointment) to the RPA throughout the duration of the award period.
 The relationship between the work supported by HHMI and the work to be supported by NINDS must be carefully explained, but need not be separated into different projects and different specific aims.
-However, study sections, the National Advisory Neurological Disorders and Stroke Council and NINDS staff will take total support, including PD/PI salary support from HHMI into account when considering the appropriate budget level of RPA.
 Investigators with other types of substantial, unrestricted laboratory support will be similarly considered on a case-by-case basis.

 Q. Can I submit an application for continuation of my current NINDS grant support and apply for RPA at the same time?

 A. Yes.
-You can submit a competing continuation in parallel to your R35 application; however if both applications receive meritorious scores only one of these applications will supported.
-Moreover, pending support (even with scores within the NINDS payline) will not be factored into your final RPA award budget should it be selected for support.
+You may submit a competing continuation in parallel to your R35 application; however if both applications receive meritorious scores only one of these applications will supported

 Q. The initial four years of support on my Javits award expire in FY17 or FY18.
 Am I eligible to submit an R35?

 A. Yes.
 You can submit an RPA application concurrently with your Type 4 extension application.
 Your RPA application should incorporate the work done through your Javits award.